Psychological thriller (masquerading as a romcom), is written and directed by Kristoffer Borgli.

 A week before the big day, the four of them get drunk and discuss the worst things they've ever done.

-Emma reveals she was planning a school shooting at just fifteen and firing her father's rifle caused her ear to pop.
-This disgusts Rachel, as a shooting incident paralyzed her cousin Samantha.
+Emma reveals she was planning a school shooting aged just fifteen and firing her father's rifle caused her ear to pop.
+Bombshell reverberates around the room and disgusts Rachel, as a shooting incident paralyzed her cousin Samantha.

 Double empathy